SoftInstigate/restheart/GRAALVM.md

 ```
 $ cd core
-$ mvn -Dtest=karate.RunnerIT surefire:test
+$ mvn surefire:test -DskipITs=false -Dtest=\*IT
 ```

 Stop restheart. this makes the [Assisted Configuration of Native Image Builds](https://github.com/oracle/graal/blob/master/substratevm/BuildConfiguration.md#assisted-configuration-of-native-image-builds) being updated.

 The generated configuration are merged into the existing ones in directory `core/src/main/resources/META-INF/native-image/org.restheart/restheart`

 > some files need to be manually edited.
-For instance, remote all references to classes of package`org.restheart.test` and `org.graalvm` from `reflect-config.json`
+For instance, remove all references to classes of package`org.restheart.test` and `org.graalvm` from `reflect-config.json`

 The following fields must be configured with `allowWrite: true`